ustwo/US2MapperKit/README.md

 # UTMapper

 In the world of mapping data to our data model, the data may change at any time, and UTMapper is the simplest solution to solve this problem.
-As an extremely lightweight mapping framework, UTMapper will provide the flexibility for an ever changing development environment by mapping dictionaries to Swift compliant objects via simple plist or JSON configuration files.
+Inspired by [CSMapper](https://github.com/marcammann/CSMapper) and [Mogenerator](https://github.com/rentzsch/mogenerator), UTMapper is an an extremely lightweight mapping framework designed specifically to take advantage of Swift 2.0.

+Unlike the past, where an Object Model is first created, followed by a mapping framework being retrofitted against the model, UTMapper takes a mapping first approach, where it generates your model, and allows extensibility inspiration by the [Protocol-Oriented Programming](https://developer.apple.com/videos/wwdc/2015/?id=408) talk at WWDC.

 #Features

-* Flexible and lightweight
+* Extremely Flexible and Lightweight
-* Maps objects to `Dictionary` objects, via plist
+* Generates Model Objects Mapped using plists
+* Supports Native Datatypes including:
+	* String
+	* Int
+	* Double
+	* Float
+	* Bool
+	* Arrays
+	* Dictionaries
-* Supports Complex SubType mapping
+	* Complex Datatypes (i.e Any Generated Model Objects)
-* Supports Simple and Complex Type Collections
+* Native and Complex DataTypes mapping supported for Arrays and Dictionaries
-* Supports Optional and Non-Optional Properties
+* Optional and Non-Optional Property Types
-* Supports default values for non optional properties
+	* Supports User Defined Default Values for either
-* Flexible multi-value transformations
+* Flexible Multi-Value Transformations
-* Compound property mappings
+* Compound Property Mappings

-#Basic Use
+#Basic Concept

+#Setup

 The basic concept behind UTMapper is a three steps :

-1. Clone the [UTMapper](git@github.com:ustwo/UTMapper.git) repository (TBD)
+1. Clone the [UTMapper](git@github.com:ustwo/UTMapper.git) repository (We need to work this out)
 2. Create a plist file for the model class (described in the followi sectios)
 3. Configure build time script, and ensure it follows "Target Dependencies" task in your build ph